How to Install phpMyAdmin on Ubuntu 26.04, 24.04 and 22.04

 Install MariaDB for phpMyAdmin on Ubuntu

-MariaDB is the default database server in Ubuntu and works as a drop-in MySQL replacement for phpMyAdmin.
-If you need a newer upstream MariaDB release than Ubuntu ships by default, follow our guide to install MariaDB on Ubuntu.
+MariaDB is a common MySQL-compatible database server on Ubuntu and works well with phpMyAdmin.
+If you need a newer upstream MariaDB release than Ubuntu ships in its repositories, follow our guide to install MariaDB on Ubuntu.

 sudo apt install mariadb-server mariadb-client

-Once installed, verify the MariaDB service status to ensure it’s running without errors:
+Once installed, verify the MariaDB service is running:

 Otherwise, if the service is inactive, enable and start MariaDB with this command: